etna9088/matlab-wheatfield-simulation/README.md

     - **`birth_cloudy`**: The growth rate of the wheatfield on a cloudy month.
     - **`lost_to_Puccinia`**: The number of bushels lost per month.

-The program will then execute the simulation and display a statistical report and a histogram
+The program will then execute the simulation and display a statistical report and a histogram.